 What Does a Landscape Engineer Do?

 Landscape engineers help transform flat construction sites into pleasant green spaces with trees, grass, and plants.
 Keep reading to learn more about the job description and requirements for this career.
-Schools offering Landscape Design degrees can also be found in these popular choices.

 Landscape engineering is the practice of manipulating soil through grading, drainage, and other land-form processes.
 It is an integral part of the process for creating pleasant, functional, and structurally-sound outdoor spaces.
 Landscape architects employ engineering knowledge when designing and building spaces.